Solving Homotopy Domain Equations: Conclusions and further work

 \section{Conclusions and further work}

 Some methods were established for solving homotopy domain equations, which further contributes to the project of a generalization of the Domain Theory to a Homotopy Domain Theory (HoDT).
-Besides, using those methods of solving equations, it was possible to obtain some specific homotopy models in a cartesian closed $\infty$-category, which could help to define a general higher $\lambda$-calculus theory.
-For future work, it would be interesting to see what is the relationship between the theory of a homotopy $\lambda$-model and models of Homotopy Type Theory (HoTT).
+Using those methods of solving equations, it was possible to obtain some specific homotopy models in a Cartesian closed $\infty$-category, which could help to define a general higher $\lambda$-calculus theory.

+Therefore, in this work, we would be facing the beginning of the semantics of another version of Martin-Löf's type theory (MLTT), but based on computational paths (\cite{Queiroz2016} and \cite{Ramos2017}).
+We will continue working on semantics for this version MLTT, where the types are interpreted as ordered Kan complexes, aiming at the development of new interactive theorem provers such as Coq, Lean, and similar systems.

+The above would be for the typed case for future work.
+For the case type-free, HoDT should continue to be developed, parallel to Dana Scott’s Domain Theory, and all the semantics of higher $\lambda$-calculus and its relation with HoTFT (Homotopy Type-Free Theory) \cite{Martinez2HoDTvsHoTT21}.